romaro-gomes/romaro-gomes/README.md

 English -------------------------------------------------------------------------------------------------------------------------
 ### Hello 👋

 I'm Romario.
 I'm a data lover.
-My main language is R, but I know python, JavaScript, C# and Solidity.

-Here you will find some projects about data analyst/science/engineering.
+I use R, python,javascript Here you will find some projects about data analyst/science/engineering.

 I'm very happy to see you here .